-While many Christian stores and chains have close to an increase in online sales, LivingWell remains is now the largest Christian retailer in the region. of the few physical locations in the DC Metro area people can shop for Christian books and gifts.
+While many Christian stores and chains have closed due to an increase in online sales, LivingWell remains open and is now the largest Christian retailer in the region.
+It is one of the few physical locations in the DC Metro area where people can shop for Christian books and gifts.

-With 78% of LivingWell's clientele being commun non-Adventist we are in a unique position to shine on God's principles of healthy living in a time whe is increasingly sought after.
-LivingWell helps in le communities know about this important ministry
+With 78% of LivingWell's clientele being community-based/ non-Adventist we are in a unique position to shine a light on God's principles of healthy living in a time when this is increasingly sought after.
+LivingWell helps in letting communities know about this important ministry by:

-- selling plant-based foods and vitamins that hard to find in traditional stores. - serving customers from a wide variety of backgrounds and faiths and providing them tools to improve the health of their minds, bodies and souls. - being dedicated to help people in their journ a healthier lifestyle through cooking demon food tastings and offering Bible studies and other classe.
+- selling plant-based foods and vitamins that can be hard to find in traditional stores. - serving customers from a wide variety of backgrounds and faiths and providing them with tools to improve the health of their minds, bodies and souls. - being dedicated to help people in their journey to a healthier lifestyle through cooking demonstrations, food tastings and offering Bible studies and other classe.

-In 2019, LivingWell's Bible sales increased 16% or previous years.
-In a time when anyone can get the free online, we are giving access to God's Word to growing number of searching people.
-One custon arrived an hour before LivingWell was to open, be was desperately hoping he could buy his first eve before he went to work that day.
-Our manager op store early for him that day.
+In 2019, LivingWell's Bible sales increased 16% over previous years.
+In a time when anyone can get the Bible free online, we are giving access to God's Word to a growing number of searching people.
+One customer arrived an hour before LivingWell was to open, because he was desperately hoping he could buy his first ever Bible before he went to work that day.
+Our manager opened the store early for him that day.

-Our employees seek to make LivingWell an all-arc ministry.
-Another LivingWell employee spent time phone with a pastor from another denomination his recent diagnosis with heart disease.
-They dise ways he could improve his diet through healthy co and beneficial supplements.
-The staff member fil with cookbooks, foods and vitamins and waited an hour and a half past her shift to personally meet with the pastor and explain how to best use the items she had gathered for him.
+Our employees seek to make LivingWell an all-around ministry.
+Another LivingWell employee spent time on the phone with a pastor from another denomination about his recent diagnosis with heart disease.
+They discussed ways he could improve his diet through healthy cooking and beneficial supplements.
+The staff member filled a cart with cookbooks, foods and vitamins and waited an hour and a half past her shift to personally meet with the pastor and explain how to best use the items she had gathered for him.

-Significant Accomplishments sed due In the past five years, leaders at LivingWell: s open and redesigned the store's interior for better aesthetics .
-It is one and product flow. ea where provided pastors and leaders with hundreds of books to support their ministry and spiritual growth. gave out over 4,000 sharing books to customers. nity-based/ created opportunities for people to receive Bible ne a light study lessons. en this started LivingWell Delivers. etting secured new wholesale clientele including y by: restaurants, caterers, schools and a hospital t can be for vegetarian food items. contracted with Adventist Health to rent half the space for an imaging center after Staples n with moved locations. added new cold items, like sandwiches, parfaits and salads to the store and continue to grow our ney to smoothie bar to offset the impact of having to close nstrations, our kitchen due to new county codes. d increased sales trends once again, after experiencing u . a slip over the last five years from \$6.68 million to \$4.94 million. over have been seeking ways to offset annual budget ne Bible impacts with new county wage laws. to a impacto marinon ocarry mage farro. mer LivingWell's goals for the next five years include: ecause he becoming a trusted friend and advisor in the region er Bible as people continue to focus on their health. pened the adding a better system to boost our online and Seried the delivery sales. remodeling and re-opening our kitchen to provide ound more hot foods on demand and once again offer vital e on the health and cooking classes. about finding more ways to share the Gospel to our largely scussed non-Adventist clientele. cooking illed a cart
+In the past five years, leaders at LivingWell:

+- redesigned the store's interior for better aesthetics and product flow. - provided pastors and leaders with hundreds of books to support their ministry and spiritual growth. - gave out over 4,000 sharing books to customers. - created opportunities for people to receive Bible study lessons. - started LivingWell Delivers. - secured new wholesale clientele including restaurants, caterers, schools and a hospital for vegetarian food items. - contracted with Adventist Health to rent half the space for an imaging center after Staples moved locations. - added new cold items, like sandwiches, parfaits and salads to the store and continue to grow our smoothie bar to offset the impact of having to close our kitchen due to new county codes. - increased sales trends once again, after experiencing a slip over the last five years from \$6.68 million to \$4.94 million. - have been seeking ways to offset annual budget impacts with new county wage laws.

+LivingWell's goals for the next five years include:

+- becoming a trusted friend and advisor in the region as people continue to focus on their health. - adding a better system to boost our online and delivery sales. - remodeling and re-opening our kitchen to provide more hot foods on demand and once again offer vital health and cooking classes. - finding more ways to share the Gospel to our largely non-Adventist clientele.